 Once approved, foreign investors or business are generally treated the same as domestic investors under Australia’s laws.

 Business in Australia is regulated by many levels of Australian government authority simultaneously.
-Foreign Business or investor might need their Australian licenses, permits, approvals, registrations to start a business as well as meet codes of practice and standards to run a business.
+The foreign Business or investor might need their Australian licenses, permits, approvals, registrations to start a business as well as meet codes of practice and standards to run a business.

 Australian Business Licence and Information Service (ABLIS) provide a guide on how many licences or registrations are required for your specific business.
 Generally, license approval will take a considerable time.

-Every year the Australian government sets aside billions of dollars to help business small or large.
-Literally there are hundreds of grants provided to different business- Grant from all states of Australia.
+Every year the Australian government sets aside billions of dollars to help businesses small or large.
+Literally there are hundreds of grants provided to different businesses.
+You can check out Grant from all states of Australia for details.

 Such grants for small businesses, for example, is through the $20,000 Asset Write Off and tax cuts for businesses generating turnovers of under $50M.
-Small exporting business generally is entitled to grants- 10 subsidies to Australian business you must know.
+Many small exporting businesses generally is entitled to grants.
+We list a few of grants, please check out 10 subsidies to Australian business you must know.

 The grants generally is a temporary incentive for business, it changes from time to time.
 To see whether your business is qualified for certain grants, you need to look into the details of each grants with a professional analysis.